 Where to stay: Best hotels in Oslo, Norway

 This is the second-largest city in Norway besides being one of the most renowned gateways.
 Bergen has a lot to offer, just like most of the European cities.
+It is also popular for its UNESCO World Heritage site.

 However, the most important aspect is the stunning cultural landscape and the amazingly relaxed atmosphere.
 The Bergen Art Museum is one of the major attractions to provide a vast collection of contemporary and renaissance art.
 Another place worth a visit is St. Jorgen’s Hospital, also the Leprosy Museum.